10 Nov What’s your energy like week to week in your cycle?

 Starts day after ovulation and lasts 8 days (that’s Day 15 to Day 22 in a 28-day cycle)

 Grab your hanky and wave bye-bye to all that soaring energy you enjoyed in the first half of your cycle.
 A sudden–and steep–dip in estrogen coupled by a rise in sedating progesterone is slamming the brakes on your pep.

 Depending on your sensitivity to this hormonal combination, you could feel a tad sluggish and foggy or you could feel so sapped, you’re thisclose to a nap all day long.

-If you’re doing a high-intensity activity that requires more mental or physical oomph than you have, try going for a brisk walk, eating a bit of dark chocolate, sipping a caffeinated beverage or forcing yourself to do something really fast (like reading out loud or typing a letter).
-All are study-proven ways to clear the cobwebs and up energy.
-(For some reason, I have a feeling 99% of you made a mental note about the “dark chocolate” recommendation.
-Just a hunch.)
+If you’re doing a high-intensity activity that requires more mental or physical oomph than you have, try going for a brisk walk, eating a bit of dark chocolate, sipping a caffeinated beverage or drinking fruit juice All are study-proven ways to clear the cobwebs and up energy.

 Week 4: A less foggy finish